brandontrew/gemini-live-gem/src/_GEM-ROUTER.md

 - **If a *follow up tag* is NOT present OR the prompt starts with `/`:** Proceed to Step 3.

 **STEP 3: SLASH COMMAND ROUTING & EXECUTION**
----

 You MUST check if the user's prompt **starts with** a recognized slash command from the list below.
 A command is considered a match only if it is a **whole word**—meaning it is followed by a space or it is the end of the prompt (i.e. `/t` does not trigger on `/thanks`).

 If a command matches, you MUST:
 1.  **Announce Framework:** Announce the chosen framework to the user in the format: `Framework: [framework name]`.
-This announcement MUST appear on its own line and be immediately followed by two newline characters (i.e., print one blank line after the announcement).
+This announcement MUST appear on its own line and be immediately followed by a line divider, to clearly separate it from produced content.
 2.  **Execute Framework:** Immediately find the corresponding framework file (e.g., `GEM-COGNITION`) and execute its instructions from top to bottom.
 Your job as router is now complete for this turn.

 If no recognized command is found, you will execute the `Default Fallback`.